uhi22/pyPLC/readme.md

 ## News / Change History / Functional Status

+### 2023-04-19 v0.7 Released
+Main improvements between v0.6 and v0.7:
+- configuration file
+- redesign of the state machines incl introduction of connection manager.
+This leads to more clear and consistent state transitions.
+- simulation mode only controlled by command line parameter instead of instable auto-detection
+- more and more consistent data shown in the GUI in both, PevMode and EvseMode
+- PevMode: use EVSEPresentVoltage as criteria for end-of-precharge
+- EvseMode: Simulated PreCharge, using the target value demanded by car.
+- Helper: pcapConverter for converting of pcap files into readable text with the decoded EXI messages
+- PevMode: longer timeout for PowerDeliveryResponse
+- PevMode: preparation to support BeagleBone GPIO
+- PevMode: Logging state names instead of only state numbers
+- Timestamp is logged
+- EvseMode: use random NMK and set it in the modem
+- Improved address resolution (MAC and IP)
+- Added numbered checkpoints in docu and log

 ### 2023-04-16 EvseMode brings the Ioniq to close the contactors
 With simulated rising EVSEPresentVoltage in the PreChargeResponse, the Ioniq indeed closes the contactors, without the need to feed physical voltage to the CCS DC inlet pins.
 This is surprising, because - at least for ISO -